 - In the end, the whole plot of Martian Successor Nadesico boils down to a fight over the Applied Phlebotinum that allows teleportation of everything from individuals to whole fleets of starships (note that the former is actually harder, as it takes a lot of effort to teleport living creatures without killing them).
 As a bonus, said teleportation also allows for Time Travel, or rather, vice versa.

-- To Aru Majutsu no Index: Kuroko can teleport herself or anything she comes in contact with.
+- Kuroko Shirai can teleport herself or anything she comes in contact with.
 The higher concentration required relative to other types of powers (it involves eleven-dimensional vector calculations) prevents her from using it if she can't stay focused.

-- Musujime Awaki has the ability "Move Point" which is basically a stronger version of Kuroko's Teleport: while Kuroko can only teleport things she touches, Awaki's ability boils down to "everything from point A to point B" as long as both are within 800 meters and the target doesn't weight more than 4,5 tons.
+- Awaki Musujime has the ability "Move Point" which is basically a stronger version of Kuroko's Teleport: while Kuroko can only teleport things she touches, Awaki's ability boils down to "everything from point A to point B" as long as both are within 800 meters and the target doesn't weigh more than 4.5 tons.
 Unlike Kuroko, she has several issues teleporting herself due to a Teleporter Accident when she was younger.